Dark Mode

 UK net migration 20% lower in 2024 than first thought, ONS says

-The latest estimates add to the overall estimate of net migration to the UK between 2021 and 2024, down just slightly from 2.
-6 million people to 2.
-5 million in the revised report.
-It comes after the government revealed new plans aimed at reforming the asylum system, which included periodic reviews of asylum status and restrictions on migrants' right to claim benefits.
+These figures come after the government revealed new plans aimed at reforming the asylum system, which include periodic reviews of asylum status and restrictions on migrants' rights to claim benefits.

 Why has migration been rising?